Dogs can be effectively vaccinated against 6 different diseases:

 - Infectious canine hepatitis

-- Rabies (vaccination is compulsory for dogs travelling abroad or visiting the Belgian Ardennes mountains area))
+- Rabies (vaccination is compulsory for dogs travelling abroad or visiting the Belgian Ardennes area))

 The date of the booster will vary according to the type of vaccine used by your vet.
 Some need to be done every year, whereas others need topping up every 2 or 3 years.
-We advise you to ask your vet about this.
+We advise you to contact your vet for this information.

 Cats can be effectively vaccinated against 4 different diseases :

 - Leukaemia, if the animal goes outside or is in contact with non-vaccinated cats